latentPrion/zambesii/docs/uefi.md

 The __OS itself__ is expected to call `ExitBootServices()` when it's ready to take over control.

+More from sec 4.1.1:
+> If the UEFI image is a UEFI OS Loader, then the UEFI OS Loader executes and either returns, calls the EFI Boot Service Exit() , or calls the EFI Boot Service EFI_BOOT_SERVICES.ExitBootServices() .
+If the EFI OS Loader returns or calls Exit() , then the load of the OS has failed, and the EFI OS Loader is unloaded from memory and control is returned to the component that attempted to boot the UEFI OS Loader

 ## NVRAM and global boot menu:

 UEFI specifies a Boot Manager component that allows loading of any UEFI application, including OS Loaders; or drivers.
 UEFI defines NVRAM variables that point to the file to be loaded.